Accenture/mercury-nodejs/guides/CHAPTER-4.md

 A public function is accessible by other function from another application instance using the "Event over HTTP" method.
 We will discuss inter-container communication in [Chapter-5](CHAPTER-5.md).

+## Singleton function

+The number of concurrent workers for a function is defined in the "instances" parameter.

+When you set "instances" to one, the function will be declared as a singleton.

+## Interceptor

+When you declare a function as an interceptor, the system will ignore return value from the function.

+Usually, the interceptor function can use the PostOffice's send API to forward the incoming event to the downstream function(s).
+In some use cases, you may use the interceptor to conditionally return value by sending the result set to the "reply to" address.

 ## Post Office API